 President Gerald Ford signed the first federal legislation mandating that all states develop a master plan for special education.
 In 1977, California mandated all school districts and county offices to form consortiums in geographical regions of sufficient size and scope to provide for all special education service needs of children residing within the boundaries.
-These regions became known as a SELPA (Special Education Local Plan Area).
+These regions became known as SELPAs (Special Education Local Plan Areas).
 Each SELPA has a Local Plan describing how it provides special education services within its Local Educational Area (LEA) members.
+LEA r education services within its Local Educational Area (LEA) members.
 LEA membership refers to school districts, LEA charter schools, and the County Office of Education.
-There are currently 135 SELPAs in California.
+There are currently 138 SELPAs in California.
 SELPAs are responsible for assuring: